Applied and Computational Math

 At the end of the first year, students will also take a preliminary exam, consisting of a joint interview by their three first-year topic advisers.
 Each student should decide with their first-year advisers which courses are relevant for their examination areas.

 Students should assess their level of preparation for the preliminary examination by reviewing homework and examinations from the previous year’s work.
 Students who fail the preliminary examination may take the examination a second time with the support of the first-year advisers.

 Before being admitted to a third year of study, students must pass the general examination.
 The general examination, or generals, is designed as a sequence of interviews with assigned professors that covers three areas of applied mathematics.
 The generals culminate in a seminar on a research topic, usually delivered toward the end of the fourth term.
 A student who completes all program requirements (coursework, preliminary exams, with no incompletes) but fails the general examination may take it a second time.
 Students who fail the general examination a second time will have their degree candidacy terminated.

 The Master of Arts degree is normally an incidental degree on the way to full Ph.D. candidacy, but may also be awarded to students who for various reasons leave the Ph.D. program.
-Students who have satisfactorily passed all courses undertaken during their graduate study, satisfactorily resolved all incompletes and have passed the preliminary exam, may be awarded an M.A. degree.
+Students who have successfully completed all courses undertaken during their graduate study, satisfactorily resolved all incompletes and have passed the preliminary exam, may be awarded an M.A. degree.
 Upon learning the program’s determination of their candidacy to receive the M.A., students apply for the master's degree online through the advanced degree application system.

 The doctoral dissertation must consist of either a mathematical contribution to some field of science or engineering or the development or analysis of mathematical or computational methods useful for, inspired by, or relevant to science or engineering.